Indicator: Digital skills

 xiii Adapted from Katz, I. R., & Smith Macklin, A. (2007).
 Information and communication technology (ICT) literacy: Integration and assessment in higher education.
 Systemics, Cybernetics, and Informative, 5(4), 50-55.

-K–12: Reflecting the lack of developed tools in the field, we are unable to recommend a specific measurement tool for K–12 students.
+K–12: Reflecting the lack of developed tools in the field, we are unable to recommend a specific measure for K–12 students.
 Two validated instruments discussed in previous literature—the Instant Digital Competence Assessment (iDCA), and the Student Tool for Technology Literacy (ST2L)—do not appear to be available at this time.

 Type(s) of Data Needed